 Children’s Golf Carts: Should Kids Drive?

 Children’s golf carts might seem like safe vehicles for your kids to drive around the park, but the carts slow speed can be deceiving.
-Young kids can get sustain serious injuries from golf cart accidents.
+Young kids can get sustain severe injuries from golf cart accidents.
 No one under the age of 16 should get behind the wheel of a golf cart.

-Ready to buy your own golf cart now that you know these safety tips?
+Ready to buy your golf cart now that you know these safety tips?
 Take a look at some of our options.